AmandaBirmingham/C-VIEW-Currents/README.md

    3. Kick off the pipeline by running the `run_distributed_freyja.sh` script with the following positional arguments:
       1. The file of S3 URLs to the relevant bam files (e.g., `/shared/temp/221013_WW_s3_urls.txt`)
       2. The run name (e.g., `221013_WW`)
-      3. The S3 directory in which a folder for this run should be created (e.g., `s3://ucsd-rtl-test/freyja`)
+      3. The S3 directory in which a folder for this run should be created (e.g., `s3://ucsd-rtl-test/freyja` and note this path **must not** have a slash on the end of it)
       4. The report type to generate (either `search` or `campus`)

 ```